 Spaghetti bolognese is not an Italian dish, or at least it’s not what Italians call spaghetti with bolognese sauce.

-First of all, bolognese sauce in Italy it’s called ragù, and if you really want to eat it, you should go to Bologna or the Reggio Emilia region in Northen Italy.
+First, bolognese sauce in Italy is called ragù, and if you really want to eat it, you should go to Bologna or the Reggio Emilia region in Northern Italy.

 And you don’t eat ragù with spaghetti, but with tagliatelle.

 Italian food is a regional affair.
-You should only eat risotto in Milan, or in Northen Italy and Cannolo in Sicily.
-Always ask the server what the typical dish is, and try new things.
+You should only eat risotto in Milan or Northern Italy and Cannolo in Sicily.
+Always ask the server what the typical local dish is, and try new things.

 5. Don’t ask for tap water in a restaurant